mgerlach/advent_of_code/README.md

 2021, 2024 - Input files for AoC [2021/](2021/) and [2024/](2024/) are expected in your Google Drive in `My Drive/AoC/2021/` and `My Drive/AoC/2024/`.
 Colab must be given permission to mount your Google Drive.

-2022 - Used Scala workshets instead of Python notebooks
+2022 - Used Scala worksheets instead of Python notebooks.
+Inputs not downloaded.